lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 =====================

 All **new** delegates must review the recording if they did not attend a live session.
-This session occurred at the time of the release of DP0.2, but remains relevent for delegates who are only interested in DP0.3.
+This session occurred at the time of the release of DP0.2, but remains relevant for delegates who are only interested in DP0.3.

 `View the recorded presentation and slide deck. <https://community.lsst.org/t/dp0-2-kick-off-info-session-slides-pre-recorded-presentation/6846>`__